BOOK A CALL

 She is also:

-Best Selling Author of "You, Me Conquering Perimenopause & menopause"
+"You, Me Conquering Perimenopause & menopause"

-Podcast host of Menopause – The Real Deal, where she cuts through misinformation and delivers honest, evidence-informed conversations about hormonal health, performance and wellbeing for women and organisations.
+Menopause – The Real Deal, where she cuts through misinformation and delivers honest, evidence-informed conversations about hormonal health, performance and wellbeing for women and organisations.

 Government & Ministerial Engagement